HDFGroup/hdf-rest-api/CommonResponseHeaders.rst

 Common Response Headers
 ***************************

-The following describes some of the common response lines returned by HDF Kita.
+The following describes some of the common response lines returned by the HDF REST API.

  * Status Line: the first line of the response will always be: "``HTTP/1.1``" followed by a status code (e.g. 200) followed by a reason message (e.g. "``OK``").
 For errors,